 Aston University is lively, welcoming and cosmopolitan campus based university situated in the centre of Birmingham, the second largest city in the UK.
 It was founded in 1895 and in 1966, received the Royal Charter to be a University from Queen Elizabeth II.
 The campus is home to five schools (Business, Engineering and Applied Sciences, Languages and Social Sciences Life and Health Sciences and the Medical school) which offer foundation, undergraduate, postgraduate taught and research programmes.
 The University currently has a student population of over 14,000 (10,000 undergraduate and over 3,700 postgraduate) enrolled from 135 countries around the world.

-Aston consistently ranks high in various league tables.
+Aston consistently ranks high in various international league tables.
 In the 2014 Research Excellence Framework (REF), 78% of research submitted was evaluated as 'world leading' or 'internationally recognised'.
-It is currently ranked 12th in the UK and in the top 80 in the world in the QS Graduate Employability Rankings 2016.
-For the 4th consecutive year in a row the National Student Survey ranked Aston amongst the top 30 universities in the UK for overall student satisfaction.

 About Birmingham City University

-22,500 students from over 80 countries are enrolled at Birmingham City University, making it an exciting and diverse place to study.
+24,000 students from over 80 countries are enrolled at Birmingham City University, making it an exciting and diverse place to study.
 A significant proportion of undergraduate courses enjoy professional accreditation, including Accountancy, Acting, Architecture, Education, Engineering, Law, Marketing, Nursing, Radiography and Social Work.
 The University is also conveniently placed, with Birmingham International Airport nearby and easy road and rail links to London, Manchester and the rest of the UK.

 Birmingham City University has a large number of part-time students enrolled, making it the largest provider of undergraduate study in the area.
 In addition, the University has increased its portfolio of high-tech degrees in recent years, with a particular focus on electronic commerce, network engineering and electronic systems.

-Birmingham City University is one of the top 30 universities in the UK for spending on facilities, and in the most recent National Student Survey, 83% of students were happy with their course, while 87% agreed that faculty staff were good at explaining classes and teaching.
+Birmingham City University is one of the top 30 universities in the UK for spending on facilities, and in the most recent National Student Survey, 84% of students were happy with their course, while 87% agreed that faculty staff were good at explaining classes and teaching.

 About Bournemouth University

-About University of Bristol
+About University of Chester